hcai-mms/hcai-mms.github.io/_persons/walder.md

 # - "undergrad": Undergraduate Students
 # - "phdgrad": PhD Graduates
 # - "alumni": Other Alumni
-role: raPhD
+role: undergrad

-email: anna.hausberger@jku.at # this is your work e-mail address
+email:  max.walder@jku.at # this is your work e-mail address
-image: /assets/images/team_colored/hausberger.jpeg # insert the relative link to your profile image
+image: /assets/images/icons/incon-cp.svg # insert the relative link to your profile image
 organization: Johannes Kepler University Linz # usually you leave this unchanged, but if your have a different organization, feel free to change the property
-position: PhD # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
+position: Student Research Assistant # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
 ####